UplandsDynamic/VideoTagger/VideoTagger/README.rst

   - Forward button: Seeks forward by 5 seconds (unit of time should be user definable in future).
   - "OSD" button: Toggles MPV's 'On Screen Display'.
   - "Take Note" button: Tap this to take a note.
 This will pause the player and open up a timestamped note.
-The user will also be prompted to select a directory in which to store the note if that has note already been selected earlier in video play session.
-Users should be aware that clicking the Stop button will destroy the video session for that stream, and so subsequent opening of the same video will require reselection of the storage directory.
+The user will also be prompted to select a directory in which to store the note if no directory has already been defined.
+  - Users should be aware that clicking the Stop button will destroy the video session for that stream, and so subsequent opening of the same video will require reselection of the storage directory.
     Once the note has been taken (or cancelled), the player should automatically resume playing.

 -----------
 **Version**